Center for Disability Access & Resources

 We empower our participants by being a Disability Resource Center.
 This function provides supportive services to students with disabilities to enhance their skills for personal, academic, and professional growth.

-CeDAR uses an online accessible information management portal called AIM which allows students to apply for services, request accommodations, set up testing appointments and more.
-In order to get started, Log in to your iRattler Account, and acess the AIM Online Portal.
+CeDAR uses an online accessible information management portal called AIM which allows students to apply for services, request accommodations, set up testing appointments, and more.
+In order to get started, log in to your iRattler Account, and access the AIM Online Portal.

-AIM also allows professors to receive student accommodations directly via email once the student's accommodations have been approved by CeDAR, as well as showing up in the professor's home page.
-In addition, the system allows for instructor to specifically state the conditions for testing if the professor allows the student to use CeDAR as an alternative testing site and upload the exam directly to AIM for CeDAR staff to administer.
+AIM also allows professors to receive student accommodations directly via email once the student's accommodations have been approved by CeDAR, as well as show up on the professor's home page.
+In addition, the system allows for instructors to specifically state the conditions for testing if the professor allows the student to use CeDAR as an alternative testing site and upload the exam directly to AIM for CeDAR staff to administer.

 CeDAR offers a host of different services to assist all students in navigating college while minimizing barriers to success.